Targeted Therapy for Breast Cancer

 Breast cancer can have many different attributes, which means not every breast cancer patient is a good fit for the available targeted therapies.
 Additionally, The American Society of Clinical Oncology (ASCO) states that studies show that not all tumors have the same targets, therefore, the same targeted treatment does not work for everyone.
 If targeted therapies are administered, however, they may be given in addition to another form of cancer treatment such as chemotherapy, radiation therapy, or hormone therapy.

 Types of Targeted Therapy Used for Breast Cancer

 There are two main types of targeted therapy:

 - Monoclonal antibodies - which block a specific target on the outside of cancer cells

 - Small-molecule drugs - which can block the process that helps cancer cells multiply and spread.

 Drugs used in targeted therapy have been developed to target specific cell changes.
-Therefore, the drugs given to patients are usually based on their specific hormone status and the type of their breast cancer.
+Therefore, the drugs given to patients are usually based on their specific hormone status and the type of breast cancer.
 Below is an explanation of the various types of targeted therapies that an oncologist may choose to use if one has been identified as a good fit for the type of breast cancer.

 Targeted Therapy for HER2-Positive Breast Cancer

 Cancers known as HER2-positive breast cancers typically grow and spread more aggressively.
-A variety of drugs have been developed that target this type of breast cancer including:
+A variety of drugs have been developed that target this type of breast cancer, including: